JSRocksHQ/jsrockshq.github.io/README.md

 ```shell
 harmonic new_post "My awesome post"
 ```
-This commando will create a new markdown file in /src/posts.
+This command will create a new markdown file in /src/posts.

 - Test
 Run Harmonic to check if your post is ok: